CSC207-UofT/course-project-dragon-squirrel/phase1/UpdatedSpecification.md

 * The game may be played with a timer.
 If players do not make their move(s) within the time limit, they automatically forfeit their turn.
-* A GUI displays the board (probably try to get some of it done for phase 1 especially cause SuperChess would look nice with it)
+* A GUI displays the board
 * A hint on one of the best possible move can be given if the player asks.